 One of the most common questions I get asked about freelance writing for magazines and newspapers is, you won’t be surprised to learn, “How much do publications pay?”

 The answer is that it varies — hugely.
-Glossy big name magazines can pay £1 a word or more, especially to big-name writers.
+In the UK, glossy big name magazines can pay £1 a word or more, especially to big-name writers.
 Small or local or hobby magazines might only pay 5p a word.
 More typical for the average publication is around 15-25p a word.
+In the US, rates are broadly higher than this.

 Some publications are happy to disclose their rates; others are more cagey.
 Many pay different rates depending on who the writer is, or what the work is.
 Most are open to negotiation, if you don’t mind haggling.